DrHazemAli/image-studio/docs/legacy/tools-reference.md

-# Tools Reference - Image Studio
+# Tools Reference - AI Image Studio

-This comprehensive guide covers all available tools and their usage in Image Studio.
+This comprehensive guide covers all available tools and their usage in AI Image Studio.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.